xinychen/awesome-latex-drawing/README.md

 ## Description

 LaTeX is a high-quality typesetting system, and it is available as a free software.
-In recent years, it is very popular for creating and drawing academic graphics by using LaTeX.
+In recent years, it is very popular for creating and drawing academic graphics via LaTeX.
 This is because that LaTeX is able to draw many complicated graphics containing special symbols and math equations.
-It is really a great attempt for using LaTeX to draw certain graphics in your research.This post will introduce some graphics that created by using LaTeX.
+It is really good for using LaTeX to draw certain graphics in your research.This project introduces some graphics that created by using LaTeX.
 It would be easy to follow the examples with a popular online LaTeX system - Overleaf.
 If you are interested, welcome to use Overleaf and reproduce our examples.
 The Overleaf is available at [overleaf.com](https://www.overleaf.com/), please feel free to try it.

 ## Contents